Cosplay Model Jessica Nigri Strips Down To Skimpy Bikini For Shower Photoshoot

 Cosplay model Jessica Nigri pushed the boundaries of Instagram’s community guidelines with her latest post.

 The pictures, taken by a cosplay photographer known as Beethly, show the stunner posing in a sizable, white tiled shower.
-Throughout the photoshoot, Jessica wore a red-and-white string bikini, that left little to the imagination.
+Throughout the photoshoot, Jessica wore a red-and-white string bikini that left little to the imagination.
 Her chest was barely covered by the tiny, triangle top, much to the delight of her audience.
 The skimpy swimwear also put Jessica’s toned abs and sculpted hips on full display.

 Her shoulder-length, ash blond hair was slightly tousled, giving her added sex appeal.
 She enhanced her gorgeous features by wearing a full face of makeup, an application that included subtle contour, glowing highlighter, voluminous lashes, and nude lip gloss.